mrltfygn/selenium-webdriver-cucumber/Assignments.md

     Use Alt + Enter, choose 'Create step definition', choose loan_steps (com.capgemini.steps).
  4. Check the generated java code, remove the auto generated `throw new PendingException();`.
     This exception is generated to make sure that you understand java code a bit before you can run a successful execution.
- 5. Use copy paste from the code inside `iSelectLoanTypeCarLoan()` method.
+ 5. Use copy paste from the code inside `iSelectLoanType()` method.
 You will need to change the CSS selector to find the proper element.
  6. Switch to your Chrome browser (where you have opened "localhost:8080") In Chrome right-click the "Continue to explanation" button and select "Inspect" to identify the selector for this button.
  7. Copy the CSS selector and replace the CSS selector in IntelliJ (see step 5).